About

 The Fun Stuff

-• Favorite art styles - Abstract Expressionism, Surrealism, Contemporary Portraiture and Figurative Work
+• Favorite art styles - Abstract Expressionism, Surrealism, Contemporary Portraiture, and Figurative Work

 • Favorite poets - William Stafford, David Whyte, Ada Limón